-This depends of course on how you choose to use or invest the money and whether the telecoms operator obtains a future rent reduction or if the lease agreement is eventually terminated.
-Even if your mobile phone mast rent continues unchanged, the cash flow associated with your phone mast lease will be distributed in small increments over a long period.
+This depends of course on how you choose to use or invest the money and whether the telecoms operator seeks a rent reduction or if the lease agreement is eventually terminated.
+Even if your mobile phone mast rent continues unchanged, the cash flow associated with your phone mast lease will be distributed in small increments over a long period of time.
 In most cases, the comparison between receiving a lump sum amount today versus collecting smaller and uncertain incremental payments over a long-term period is the key decision point.

 If my lease can be terminated, why do you want to buy it?

 APWireless is building a global portfolio of site leases, and is therefore able to spread the risks across thousands of mobile phone mast sites.
 With its growing portfolio, APWireless generates revenue by collecting rent from mobile phone masts around the world and isn’t dependent on any one site.